Human microbiome: Relative numbers

-The number of bacterial cells in the human body is estimated to be around 38 trillion, while the estimate for human cells is around 30 trillion.
+The number of bacterial cells in the human body is estimated to be around 38 trillion, while the estimate for human cells is around 30 to 40 trillion.
 The number of bacterial genes is estimated to be 2 million, 100 times the number of approximately 20,000 human genes.

-Study
+Evaluation

 Flowchart illustrating how the human microbiome is studied on the DNA level.

-The problem of elucidating the human microbiome is essentially identifying the members of a microbial community, which includes bacteria, eukaryotes, and viruses.
+The problem of elucidating the human microbiome is essentially identifying the numerous members of a diverse microbial community, which includes bacteria, eukaryotes, and viruses.
 This is done primarily using deoxyribonucleic acid (DNA)-based studies, though ribonucleic acid (RNA), protein and metabolite based studies are also performed.
 DNA-based microbiome studies typically can be categorized as either targeted amplicon studies or, more recently, shotgun metagenomic studies.
-The former focuses on specific known marker genes and is primarily informative taxonomically, while the latter is an entire metagenomic approach which can also be used to study the functional potential of the community.
+The former focuses on specific known marker genes and is primarily informative taxonomically, while the latter is an entire metagenomic approach, which can also be used to study the functional potential of the community.
 One of the challenges that is present in human microbiome studies, but not in other metagenomic studies, is to avoid including the host DNA in the study.

 Aside from simply elucidating the composition of the human microbiome, one of the major questions involving the human microbiome is whether there is a "core", that is, whether there is a subset of the community that is shared among most humans.
 If there is a core, then it would be possible to associate certain community compositions with disease states, which is one of the goals of the HMP.
-It is known that the human microbiome (such as the gut microbiota) is highly variable both within a single subject and among different individuals, a phenomenon which is also observed in mice.
+It is known that the human microbiome (such as the gut microbiota) is highly variable both within a single subject and among different individuals, a phenomenon also observed in mice.

 On 13 June 2012, a major milestone of the HMP was announced by the National Institutes of Health (NIH) director Francis Collins.
 The announcement was accompanied with a series of coordinated articles published in Nature and several journals in the Public Library of Science (PLoS) on the same day.
 By mapping the normal microbial make-up of healthy humans using genome sequencing techniques, the researchers of the HMP have created a reference database and the boundaries of normal microbial variation in humans.
-From 242 healthy U.S. volunteers, more than 5,000 samples were collected from tissues from 15 (men) to 18 (women) body sites such as mouth, nose, skin, lower intestine (stool), and vagina.
+From 242 healthy U.S. volunteers, more than 5,000 samples were collected from 15 body sites in men and 18 sites in women, including mouth, nose, skin, lower intestine (stool), and vagina.
 All the DNA, human and microbial, were analyzed with DNA sequencing machines.
-The microbial genome data were extracted by identifying the bacterial specific ribosomal RNA, 16S rRNA.
+The microbial genome data were extracted by identifying the bacterial-specific ribosomal RNA, 16S rRNA.
 The researchers calculated that more than 10,000 microbial species occupy the human ecosystem, and they have identified 81–99% of the genera.